 When Trouble Came

 Last night in a small theater on MacDougal Street, I listened to Minton Sparks tell stories of barns, pickles, pocketbooks, rags, lockets, snakes, old cars, dead bodies, peeping toms, lit cigarettes, and what happens when you ride in fancy cars on Highway 23 out of Tennessee over Sam’s Gap, North Carolina, and down the steep grade into the valley where I was born.
 I’ve seen the sands of Mauritania, heard Frank Sinatra croon in Vegas, walked rivers in Peru, hitchhiked the Pacific Highway, poetry slammed a perfect 30 at the Green Mill in Chicago.
-But when trouble came, as it did not long ago, I returned to Carolina like a warbler returning to nest in the trees.
+But when trouble came, as it did not long ago, I returned to Carolina like a bird coming home.

 The spider does not tolerate imperfection